sergueik/springboot_study/basic-args/README.md

 Springboot Docker basic argument exercise project cloned from [lordoftheflies/example-spring-boot-with-command-line-arguments](https://github.com/lordoftheflies/example-spring-boot-with-command-line-arguments)
-Modified to enable passing an arbirtary data structure wrapped in json and subsequntly base 64 encoded, through  SpringBoot eliminating modifying low level details of the stack delivery engine when there is a business application signature change
+Modified to pass an arbirtary data structure wrapped in json and subsequntly base 64 encoded, through  SpringBoot - hopefully eliminating modifying low level details of the stack delivery engine when there is a business application signature change

 ### Basic